johnbocook/SocialDashboard/README.md

-#OCU Social Media Contest Dashboard
+# OCU Social Media Contest Dashboard

-Built with Ruby on Rails, coffeescript and SASS
+Built with Ruby on Rails, coffeescript and SASS.